youssefea/sygma-call/guide/guide.md

 * Verify the contract addresses and function signatures.
 * Ensure the ABI of the contract is correct and matches the deployed contract.
 * Use the [Sygma scanner](https://scan.test.buildwithsygma.com/) in order to monitor your transactions

-## Conclusion

-This guide walked you through deploying a contract on multiple networks using Foundry and interacting with the deployed contracts using the Sygma SDK.
-You now have a setup to deploy and interact with smart contracts across different Ethereum testnets.
-Happy coding!